 This years’ Electric Sky was a resounding success and we cannot thank everyone enough for your active participation!
-(For more imagery, check out our summarizing slide show
+(For more imagery, check out our summarizing slide show or see our video).

 Our primary goal with this event is to foster the community of creatives at the intersection of art and technology in the Pacific Northwest – building collaborative relationships, developing best practices, engaging in life-long learning, and inspiring new innovation.
 Our secondary goal is to share the art generated by the event with the public, and in particular with the small rural communities of the Skykomish River valley.